MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 | **401** | The app responds with an invalid token.|
 | **404** | The meeting has either expired or participants are not available.|

-## NotificationSignal API
+## Notification signal

 All users in a meeting receive the notifications sent through the `NotificationSignal` API. `NotificationSignal` API enables you to provide meeting signals that are delivered using the existing conversation notification API for user-bot chat.
-Y can send signal or notify based on user action, an in-meeting dialog box.
+You can send signal based on user action, an in-meeting dialog box.
 The API includes query parameter, examples, and response codes.

 > [!NOTE]
 > * When an in-meeting dialog box is invoked, the content is presented as a chat message.